Suzuki's sixth generation Swift supermini has been improved. But not beyond recognition. Jonathan Crouch reports.

 Cost of Ownership

 What about other costs?
 Well, every version comes with a three-year, 60,000-mile warranty to match most rivals.
 There's also a year's breakdown cover that extends across the whole of Europe and includes roadside recovery.
 A 12-year anti-rust guarantee comes with the car too.
-Service stops are needed every year, while those models fitted with the 1.0-litre Boosterjet motor will need a scheduled halt every year or 9,000 miles.
+Service stops are needed every year.
 Once your Swift has been registered for three years, it will become eligible for Suzuki's fixed price service package which will enable you to get servicing carried out for a single fixed price that will include parts, labour and VAT.
 There are around 180 Suzuki dealers in the UK and they're noted for excellent customer service.
 You can also even cut the cost of regular maintenance with a 'Service Payment Plan' that covers you for anything between one and three garage visits.

-The Swift has always been known as the thinking person's supermini selection - and very little has changed in that regard with this sixth generation version.
+The Swift has always been known as the thinking person's supermini selection - and very little has changed in that regard with this improved version of the sixth generation model.
 You come away from looking at one thinking that Suzuki deserves a higher profile than it currently enjoys in the UK - but maybe that's the way Swift owners like it.

 This isn't a supermini that most of those who'll settle for a Fiesta or a Corsa will ever consider.
 But it's an alternative they should have tried before signing on the dotted line.
 Here's an affordable car that doesn't feel like one.
 And a well kept secret that doesn't deserve to remain that way.